kevin-cantwell/jira-migrator/README.md

 ### Migrating issues
 You'll need to do some prep on your target project before migrating:
-1. Ensure that every issue's type you're migrating has a corresponding issue with the _exact same name_ in the target project.
+1. Ensure that, for every issue you're migrating, its type has a corresponding issue with the _*exact same name*_ in the cloud project.
-2. Ensure that every issue's status you're migrating has a corresponding status with the _exact same name_ in the target project.
+2. Ensure that, for every issue you're migrating, its status has a corresponding status with the _*exact same name*_ in the cloud project.
-3. For best results,
+3. For best results, add as many users that appear in the issues you're migrating as members of your cloud project as well.
+The tool will make a best effort to match them by email address.
+Any misses will be replaced by your cloud user.
+4. TURN OFF ALL NOTIFICATIONS for each user in the cloud project before migrating.
+Your project members will thank you.

 ```
 NAME: